jnp3/digital-democracy/content/about.md

 Hi! 👋

-I'm [Jonathan](https://twitter.com/jonapiron), a young creative entrepreneur trying to juggle between tech, media and politics.
+I'm [Jonathan](https://twitter.com/jonapiron), a young creative entrepreneur trying to juggle between tech, medias and politics.

-I built this website for my students at [UCLouvain](https://uclouvain.be), to serve
+I built this website for my students at [UCLouvain](https://uclouvain.be), to share a bunch of interesting resources

+and serve as a starting point for our collective reflections around

+the democratic characteristics of digital technologies and the digital characteristics of democracies.

+digitalization of politics in general.

+characteristics

+The goal of this seminar is to explore the opportunities of digital technologies for democracy, but also the risks they bring.